bobtodd/bananas/txtgrndr/notes.md

     * At least in [CandidateList.java][cl], [textgrounder][tg] seems to employ _physical distance_ (determined from the coordinates) as part of the algorithm.
 If this actually factors heavily into the algorithm that ultimately determines what geolocation is being referenced, this might cause problems:
         * For example, though I know of and fully support the existence of Paris, Texas, when I say "Paris" I almost never refer to the Texas town, even though it's closer geographically.
             * Of course I suspect [textgrounder][tg]'s designers already thought of this; but I don't yet know how they get around it.
+        * In particular there needs to be a way to distinguish names that are, simply, _popular_.
+When "Alaska" occurs in an almost context-free setting (with no other geographical qualification), the default needs to be to the "most popular" use of "Alaska".
+I.e., the _default_ must be that this refers to the northernmost region of the United States, and [Alaska, NM][anm] must _at most_ be a secondary option.

 To-dos